Quetzal-1-CubeSat-Team/quetzal1-hardware/EPS/README.md

 ---
 :information_source: **NOTE**

 The `src/` and `output/` directories are further split into two subdirectories each: `eps/` and `solar_panels/`.
-The former contains the files relating to the main EPS PCB (that is, the PCB that was in charge of energy harvesting, voltage regulation, etc.), while the latter contains the files for the satellite's solar panels.
-These panels were connected to the main EPS PCB to form the complete Electrical Power System.
+The former contains the files relating to the main EPS PCB (`PT-PWR-EPS-002`), while the latter contains the files for the satellite's solar panels.
+These panels were connected to `PT-PWR-EPS-002` to form the complete Electrical Power System.

 ---